API¶

 Get Eid data¶

-Get data of entity type's eid.
+Get data of the entity identified by entity_type and entity_id.

 Contains all snapshots and master record.
 Snapshots are ordered by ascending creation time.